 You’re not making this video just for kicks.
 You want your viewers to take a certain action.
 Whether it’s to reach out to you for a certain project, or to check out your brand and the products you have on offer, you need to guide your audience to the next step.
 This is why you need to spend some time and think about your CTA.

-You could add a link to your website in the video’s description, or share your contact information so that your viewers can contact you.
+You could add a link to your website on the video.
 Video platforms like Wistia and VideoForm let you add an interactive CTA button within the video itself, allowing you to drive your audience to the next step more effectively and boost the conversion rates on your video.
 Don't forget to ask them to like, share and subscribe!
 Saying this in your video will get the audience to act on your video and improve engagement rates.

 7) Watch The Video Length